JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 >"TfL recommends that across the Masterplan area, at least two medium sized (30) point docking stations should be provided, one of which should be located in the FDS.
 At an absolute minimum 60 docking points are required across the Masterplan area.
 This will reduce stress arising from the development on the already heavily used nearby existing Cycle Hire docking stations.
 Space should be reserved in the masterplan for a Cycle Hire docking station together with one in the FDS, and should be secured in any subsequent planning permission.
 Further details of the location and space requirements for this can be provided by TfL. £200,000 (index linked) should be secured in the Masterplan s106 agreement, to cover the cost of delivery and maintenance of this docking station."

 @.
-It is understood that NHHT resisted TFL's requirement for a cycle docking station on the FDS.
+It is understood that NHHT resisted TFL's requirement for a cycle docking station on the FDS. (obviously need to check whether revised application incorporates it)

+@.
+This is a breach of the Acquiring Authority's Cycle Strategy, Sustainable Transport SPD and Policy DM46(5) of the New Southwark Plan which makes requirements for cycling including: _"providing space within the development, where required for the expansion of the cycle hire scheme;"_

+@.
+The Objectors note that this of particular relevance given that the order land adjoins the Acquiring Authority's proposed 'Quietway 7' cycle route from Crystal Palace to Elephant & Castle (along Portland Street on the west border of the order land) and the site was recommended for a docking station by the Acquiring Authority's own 'Cycle Survey' commissioned by LB Southwark road safety team in 2015 (Site UniqueID:132).

 ## Breach of private amenity space requirements
   @.
 Policy PL7 of the AAAP says: